gobicycle/bicycle/manual_testing_plan.md

 ### Highload test

 1. -[ ] Checked
-- TEST    : Make a lot of payments and withdrawals (more than highload wallet message capacity) at the same time
+- TEST    : Start `payment-test` service using technical_notes.md instructions
+            with `CIRCULATION=true` env variable and depositsQty=100 x 3 types of deposits (with enough amount of test TONs on wallet).
+            Periodically check availability and functionality of service by Grafana dashboard and docker logs.
 - RESULT  : There should be no abnormal behavior of service and errors in log
 - COMMENT :